-a five-year strategic plan.
+5.2 Sustainability of the National Partnership: The National Partnership has already transitioned from a start-up organization to an established organization with a fiveyear strategic plan.
 To continue that transition and ensure sustainability, we plan to diversify our types and amounts of funding sources and further grow our budget.
 This will enable us to achieve the ambitious goals and objectives outlined in this Strategic Plan.
 We will enhance our organizational capacity to fulfill the movement's needs by diversifying our staff and steering committee and providing greater opportunities for continued learning, growth and communication.
-Each year, we will evaluate our progress towards meeting the long-term goals and measurable objectives established through this plan, and develop budget-constrained annual action plans.
+Each year, we will evaluate our progress towards meeting the long-term goals and measurable objectives established through this plan, and develop budgetconstrained annual action plans.
 Finally, we will create scalable and efficient technology infrastructure, resources, personal development and management systems that facilitate efficiency and connectedness for our staff that are dispersed throughout the country.